Sydney-Informatics-Hub/2025-ABACBS-workshop/_episodes/23-pawsey_nextflow.md

 >  <img src="/assets/img/abacbs_stdout_nextflow_run.png" alt="demo_workflow" width="600"/>
 >  </p>
 >
 > In this example, the executor is local (chosen to avoid queue times for the demo).
 Using the `--profile` parameter, you could switch to Setonix.
-Under Tasks, you’ll see the three processes (colour matched to our demo scenario figure) from our demo, with the final task running two jobs in parallel.
 >
+> Under Tasks, you’ll see the three processes (colour matched to our demo scenario figure) from our demo, with the final task running two jobs in parallel.
+>
-> After running the workflow, two key directories are made:
+> After running the workflow, several key directories and files are made:
 >
 > - **The `work/` directory:** As each task is run, a unique sub-directory is created in the work directory.
 These directories house temporary files and various command logs created by a process. **We can find all information regarding this task that we need to troubleshoot a failed task**.
 > Each task in a Nextflow pipeline is assigned a unique identifier based on the input data, parameters, and code used.
 The output of the task is then saved (cached) in a uniquely named subdirectory within the work directory.